Part of Running a Family Office Under $100M

 Check your current allocation against your targets.
 If you have an Investment Policy Statement, pull it out.
 Does reality match intention?

 Concentration risk creeps in.
 A single position grows to become an outsized part of your portfolio.
 You added several investments in the same sector because that's what you know.
-Your alternatives are all with managers who have similar strategies.
+Your alternatives are all led by managers with similar strategies.
 Diversification on paper isn't diversification in practice.

 Look at your actual exposures.
 Not just what you own, but what factors drive those holdings.
 Are you more concentrated than you realised?